What do you do?

 There is no over-arching story theme; there are no pointy ears or rules to represent magic.
 There are no goals or quests.
 The only umpires are during combat in order to ensure safety.
 What skills and experience you earn in the SCA is by learning and doing.
 We have an internal hierarchy that is reflective of levels of activity, those organising it, and recognition of services and skills provided.
 There is a selection at higher levels by combat, but this non-historical tournament method is part of generating the pomp and splendour of a court system.
 Organisational roles are filled by mutual consent and voting where more than one candidate is willing to assume such a role.
 We have members who LARP, particularly at Empire, and we welcome LARP players to join us.

 Many members tend to adopt a medieval persona.
 This makes for an excellent vehicle to piece together interests within their context, as well as adding a living history touch to the skills and experiences at work within the group.
 By building a persona, you can explore what they would have eaten, their clothing and world outlooks.

 What do all these titles mean?
 What should I call you?

-Our basic premise is that everyone is of some form of nobility (who would be the usual caste who could access the resources for what we do), Consequently the polite form of address is Milord/Milady.
+Our basic premise is that everyone is of some form of nobility (who would be the usual caste who could access the resources for what we do), consequently the polite form of address is Milord/Milady.
 Knights and other Peers, Kings and Queens all have their own appropriate titles, but a simple My Lord, or My Lady is never impolite.
-Some people play outside of such a rank structure, and we have seen yeomen, serfs and ecclesiastic portrayals.
+Some people play outside of such a rank structure, and we have seen yeomen, serfs and even ecclesiastic portrayals.